devtut/generate/docs/java/appdynamics-and-tibco-businessworks-instrumentation-for-easy-integration.md

 ---
-metaTitle: "AppDynamics and TIBCO BusinessWorks Instrumentation for Easy Integration"
+metaTitle: "Java - AppDynamics and TIBCO BusinessWorks Instrumentation for Easy Integration"
 description: "Example of Instrumentation of all BW Applications in a Single Step for Appdynamics"
 ---